Forcing Chains in Sudoku: The Expert Strategy Explained

-Jump by level: Beginner · Intermediate · Advanced
+Jump by level: Beginner · Intermediate · Advanced · AIC · What's next

 What Are Forcing Chains?

 Forcing chains are master-level techniques that follow logical cause-and-effect through the puzzle.
 Instead of spotting static patterns like X-Wing or Naked Pairs, you trace dynamic chains of implications from a starting candidate.
+Before tackling forcing chains, you should be comfortable with Simple Coloring — it applies the same if-then reasoning to a single candidate — and understand how XY-Wing links three cells logically, which is the simplest forcing chain pattern.

 The core idea: start with a cell that has two or three candidates.
 Ask "what if this candidate is the answer?"
 Then follow every forced consequence.
 If a different starting assumption leads to the same elimination, that elimination is guaranteed — no guessing involved.